-It doesn’t have to be all work and no play when you’re away for an assignment.
+It doesn’t have to be all work and no play when you’re away for a travel nurse assignment.
 Travel nursing is the career that lets you combine the two!

 North Carolina is a tourist’s dream and truly has something for every traveler.
 Where else can you find smoky mountains, beaches, and urban attractions in one place?
 If you find yourself in the Old North State, you should visit these five cities.

 Nicknamed the “Paris of the South” due to its attractive architecture, Asheville is an unexpected gem that won’t disappoint.
 This thriving community is known for its 30+ art galleries in downtown alone, a vibrant culinary scene, and their liberal, eclectic energy.